Constant Cough that Won’t Go Away: 8 Solutions

 Diagnosis of this cause typically involves a thorough medical evaluation.

-How to cure an incessant cough
+How to cure a non stop cough

-A persistent chronic cough can be a result of multiple underlying issues, often requiring a comprehensive approach to diagnosis and treatment.
+Coughing for months can be a result of multiple underlying issues, often requiring a comprehensive approach to diagnosis and treatment.

 In such cases, various specialists are consulted to address each contributing factor.